jamiekwan/jamiekwan.github.io/mdm.md

     high_level_impact: "Converted serendipitous play into a structured pathway for creative dialogue."

-insights_groups:
+insight_groups:
-  - title: What I learned
+  - title: "What I learned"
     insights:
-      - title: The space itself is part of the experience.
+      - title: "The space itself is part of the experience."
-        exec_summary: Physical environments carry meaning — scent, touch, sound, and spatial layout aren’t add-ons to a screen.
+        exec_summary: "Physical environments carry meaning — scent, touch, sound, and spatial layout aren’t add-ons to a screen.
 They’re the primary way people discover and connect with content.
-When you design the room as part of the interface, digital layers feel natural instead of bolted on.
+When you design the room as part of the interface, digital layers feel natural instead of bolted on."
-        outcomes:
-          - test
-          - test
         details: |
-          test test
+          <p>Museum and classroom work reinforced that layout, materials, and ambient qualities do narrative work before anyone taps a UI.
+I stopped treating “environment” as production design and started treating it as part of the interaction model.</p>
-      - title: The best experiences are designed with audiences, not for them.
+      - title: "The best experiences are designed with audiences, not for them."
-        exec_summary: Co-creation — especially play-based methods with diverse participants — surfaces needs and ideas that research decks miss.
-It’s what makes an experience feel personally relevant rather than generically “immersive.”
+        exec_summary: "Co-creation — especially play-based methods with diverse participants — surfaces needs and ideas that research decks miss.
+It’s what makes an experience feel personally relevant rather than generically “immersive.”"
-        outcomes:
-          - test
-          - test
         details: |
-          test test
+          <p>Workshops with kids, artists, and stakeholders consistently produced concepts that felt lived-in.
+The pattern was simple: invite people to manipulate materials and futures early, then refine — don’t present a finished vision and ask for opinions.</p>
-      - title: You don’t need a massive budget to prototype sensory experiences.
+      - title: "You don’t need a massive budget to prototype sensory experiences."
-        exec_summary: Off-the-shelf sensors, basic fabrication tools, and everyday materials are enough to build and test working concepts quickly.
-This puts multisensory design within reach of small teams, not just big productions.
+        exec_summary: "Off-the-shelf sensors, basic fabrication tools, and everyday materials are enough to build and test working concepts quickly.
+This puts multisensory design within reach of small teams, not just big productions."
         outcomes:
-          - test
-          - test
+          - "Rapid physical + digital loops without waiting on bespoke hardware or large installs."
+          - "Honest signal on whether a sensory channel actually supports the story."
         details: |
-          test test
+          <p>DIY sensing and cheap fabrication let you test smell, touch, and projection mapping with real people in real rooms — which matters more than polish in early discovery.</p>
-      - title: Multisensory design gets gimmicky fast without a point of view.
+      - title: "Multisensory design gets gimmicky fast without a point of view."
-        exec_summary: Adding senses for novelty doesn’t make an experience better.
-What matters is understanding how bodies, spaces, and social contexts interact — and designing for open-ended discovery rather than scripted reactions.
+        exec_summary: "Adding senses for novelty doesn’t make an experience better.
+What matters is understanding how bodies, spaces, and social contexts interact — and designing for open-ended discovery rather than scripted reactions."
-        outcomes:
-          - test
-          - test
         details: |
-          test test
+          <p>Each extra modality needs a reason tied to meaning or discovery.
+Otherwise it reads as spectacle.
+I anchor multisensory choices in what someone should understand or feel, not what impresses in a demo.</p>
-  - title: What I'm carrying forward
+  - title: "What I'm carrying forward"
     insights:
-      - title: Bodies understand things screens can’t explain.
+      - title: "Bodies understand things screens can’t explain."
-        exec_summary: When people can shape, hold, or smell something, complex ideas become intuitive.
+        exec_summary: "When people can shape, hold, or smell something, complex ideas become intuitive.
 They don’t need instructions — the interaction teaches itself.
-This applies whether you’re communicating data, history, or a brand story.
+This applies whether you’re communicating data, history, or a brand story."
         outcomes:
-          - test
-          - test
+          - "Embodied interfaces as a default for explaining complexity (topography, time, scale, cause and effect)."
+          - "Less reliance on textual explanation when the medium can be directly manipulable."
         details: |
-          test test
-    insights:
+          <p>Sandbox terrain, tactile artifacts, and spatial interaction became my go-to when the goal is comprehension and emotional connection, not just information delivery.</p>
-      - title: Play is a serious design method.
+      - title: "Play is a serious design method."
-        exec_summary: Hands-on, low-stakes activities — sketching, building, riffing — are how you turn a room full of strangers into co-creators.
-It makes ideation productive without making it feel like work, and it surfaces ideas that structured workshops often can’t.
+        exec_summary: "Hands-on, low-stakes activities — sketching, building, riffing — are how you turn a room full of strangers into co-creators.
+It makes ideation productive without making it feel like work, and it surfaces ideas that structured workshops often can’t."
         outcomes:
-          - test
-          - test
+          - "Shared artifacts and games that make disagreement and imagination visible at the same time."
+          - "Faster alignment across disciplines because everyone is making, not only talking."
         details: |
-          test test
+          <p>I still use critical play and low-fidelity making to unlock futures work: it lowers the cost of proposing bold ideas and keeps participants invested in outcomes they helped shape.</p>

 ---